fblettner/liberty/README.md

 ✅ **Easy Installation & Deployment** – Available as a **Python package** and **Docker image**.
 ✅ **Extensible** – Plugin-based architecture to support future enhancements.

-## ✨ Additional features in the enteprise versions
+## ✨ Enterprise additional features
   - 🌐 **Traefik**: A powerful reverse proxy for routing and load balancing.
   - ⚙️ **AirFlow**: Automate and manage workflows effortlessly.
   - 🐘 **pgAdmin**: Manage your PostgreSQL database visually with ease.